Same-sex marriage in Denmark: Denmark

 In 2006, five Social Liberal MPs introduced a resolution asking the Cabinet of Denmark to draft a gender-neutral marriage law.
 The resolution was debated in Parliament and opposed by members of the conservative governing coalition.
 The Minister for the Family, Carina Christensen, argued that registered partners already had the same rights as married partners except for the ability to marry in church, and thus that gender-neutral marriage was unnecessary.
 In January 2008, the Social Liberal Party's Equality Rapporteur, Lone Dybkjær, called for the legalization of same-sex marriage.
 The Copenhagen Mayor for Culture and Recreation, Pia Allerslev, from the liberal then-governing Venstre party, also publicly supported same-sex marriage, as did the Lord Mayor of Copenhagen, Ritt Bjerregaard.

 In June 2010, the Parliament once again debated a same-sex marriage bill proposed by the opposition parties.
 It was rejected on a 52–57 vote.
 A motion calling for legalization was also voted down.

 In October 2011, Manu Sareen, the Minister for Equality and Church Affairs, announced that the Thorning-Schmidt I Cabinet was seeking to legalize same-sex marriage by spring 2012.
 On 18 January 2012, the government published two draft bills.
 One of the bills would introduce a gender-neutral definition of marriage and allow same-sex couples to marry either in civil registry offices or in the Church of Denmark.
-In addition, registered partners would be able to convert their union into a marriage.
+In addition, registered partners would be able to convert their unions into marriages.
 The other bill would allow individual priests to refuse to conduct same-sex marriages.
 Other religious communities would also be allowed to conduct same-sex marriages but would not be compelled to do so.
 The bills were under consultation until 22 February 2012.
 On 14 March 2012, the cabinet submitted both bills to the Folketing.
-The bills were approved 85–24 on 7 June 2012 and received royal assent by Queen Margrethe II on 12 June.
+The bills were approved 85–24 on 7 June 2012 and received royal assent (kongelig stadfæstelse) by Queen Margrethe II on 12 June.
 The new laws took effect on 15 June 2012.
-The legislation was opposed by the Danish People's Party and the Christian Democrats, a religious conservative party, although the latter were not represented in the Danish Parliament at that time.
-Under the law, ministers can refuse to carry out a same-sex marriage ceremony, but the local bishop must arrange a replacement for their church building.
+The legislation was opposed by the Danish People's Party and the Christian Democrats, a religious conservative party, although the latter were not represented in the Danish Parliament at the time.
+Under the law, ministers can refuse to carry out same-sex marriage ceremonies, but they must arrange replacements for their church buildings.
+The first same-sex marriage in Denmark occurred on 15 June at the Frederiksberg Church in Copenhagen between Stig Elling and Steen Andersen, who had been together for 27 years.

 Article 1 of the Marriage Act (Ægteskabsloven) was amended to read as follows:

 Loven finder anvendelse på ægteskab mellem to personer af forskelligt køn og mellem to personer af samme køn.

 (The law applies to marriages between two persons of different sex and between two persons of the same sex.)